SueMottet/kickstarter-analysis/README.md

 ## Results

 ### Outcomes based on Launch Date
-There are certain launch months that provided better outcomes than others.
-Most theater play campaigns were successful if launched in months other than December.
-Most Theater play caimpaigns launched in the months May and June and plays launched in these month were 66% successful.
-The success of launching Theater play campaigns in other months was between 57% and 63% successful.
+There are certain launch months that provided better outcomes than others:
+* Most theater play campaigns were successful if launched in months other than December.
+* Most Theater play caimpaigns launched in the months May and June and plays launched in these month were 66% successful.
+* Success of launching Theater play campaigns in other months was between 57% and 63% successful.

 ## Launch Date Sucess measures
 * Most successful month to launch a Theater play project is June